As we head into a hot summer, I wanted to review the vital role water plays in your overall health and in your brain health in particular.

 Our brain needs to be hydrated too.
 Even a 2% drop in required hydration can lead to difficulties with short-term memory, basic math and reading, and staying focused?
-So a little dehydration can have a big impact.
+A little dehydration can have a big impact.

 The Importance of Water for Brain Function